AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/override-analytics-behavior-at-the-program-level.md

 # Override Analytics Behavior at the Program Level {#override-analytics-behavior-at-the-program-level}

-You can set the&nbsp; [analytics behavior at the admin level on channels](make-a-program-without-a-period-cost-available-in-revenue-explorer-and-analyzers.md)&nbsp;but you can also override it at the program level.
+You can set the  [analytics behavior at the admin level on channels](make-a-program-without-a-period-cost-available-in-revenue-explorer-and-analyzers.md) but you can also override it at the program level.
 Here is how:

 1. Go to the Marketing Activities area.